- Experience Thailand’s famous nightlife in Bangkok and Koh Samui

-Prepare to stamp your passport once more when you move on to the fourth country of your itinerary – Indonesia!
-After a complimentary breakfast, kick back for the flight’s two-hour (approx.) duration, and watch the clouds whip past!
+Prepare to stamp your passport once more as we move on to the fourth country of your itinerary – Indonesia!
+After a complimentary breakfast, kick back for the flight’s two-hour (approx.) duration, and watch the clouds whip past.

 Day 15: Local Life

-Cianjur’s amazing floating villages are a sight not to be missed!
-Pitched within sight of a magnificent mountain range, you can take in the view right across the water’s surface, for a taste of local life you’ll not easily forget!
-You’ll then get to extend the experience yet further by spending the night in a local homestay on the outskirts of Cianjur!
+Leaving Jakarta behind, we journey south towards our second Indonesian destination - Cianjur’s amazing floating villages are a sight not to be missed.
+Pitched within sight of a magnificent mountain range, you can take in the view right across the water’s surface, for a taste of local life you’ll not easily forget.
+Optional activities include exploring the Gunung Mas tea plantation, where you can sample a cup of freshly sourced brew.
+You’ll then get to extend the experience yet further by spending the night in a local homestay on the outskirts of Cianjur.
 Breakfast is included today, so grab the chance to fill up ahead of a busy day.

 Day 16: Cianjur to Bandung

 After an included breakfast, travel by private vehicle to Indonesia’s third largest city – Bandung.
 Enjoy an orientation walk with your guide, ahead of free time in the afternoon to explore the city.
 Known for its architecture and university town atmosphere, Bandung is settled amidst tea plantations and a nest of volcanoes, creating an extraordinary juxtaposed community.
 The fashion-conscious among your group can lose hours to the sensational array of shops Bandung has on offer.
 Alternatively, sample some amazing street food at your own convenience!